Astrid S announces debut album ‘Leave It Beautiful’ and shares new single

 ‘Leave It Beautiful’ is released on October 16 via Universal Music Norway/Virgin EMI.
 It follows five EPs from the musician since 2016, with the latest ‘Down Low’ arriving in September 2019.

-In a press release, Astrid S said: “Making this album has been some of the hardest and most fun I’ve ever experienced, and I can’t wait to share it with everyone!”
-According to the same press release, the record is “a personal exploration of the 23-year-old artist’s journey so far”.
+“Making this album has been some of the hardest and most fun I’ve ever experienced, and I can’t wait to share it with everyone!” said Astrid, with the record described as “a personal exploration of the 23-year-old artist’s journey so far”.

 Latest single ‘It’s OK If You Forget Me’ follows recent tracks ‘Marilyn Monroe’ and ‘Dance Dance Dance’, both of which will also appear on the album.